qixiang03/Kattis-Problem-Solution/2048/README.md

 # 2048 Solver

-This script implements a solution for a 2048 game simulation problem.
+This script implements a solution for a [2048 game simulation problem from Kattis](https://open.kattis.com/problems/2048).

 ## Problem Description